 Savings on working from home per region

-Londoners are saving the most cash by working from home, at an average of £57.78 per week, possibly reflecting the capital’s high commuting costs.
-Second biggest savers are those working in Wales, who are saving £50.16 per week.
+Londoners save the most by working from home, with an average of £57.78 per week being pocketed – a possible reflection of the capital’s high commuting costs.
+The second biggest savers are in Wales, where those working from home are saving £50.16 per week.
 UK regions where workers report saving the least are Scotland (£35.47), the North East (£35.65) and the South West (£37.47).

 |Region||Saved per week|